bcj/beocijies/README.md

 Here's what needs to get done before this gets even a preliminary release
 * Some tests would sure be nice
 * This should generate a test html page for a user to edit directly for building on computers without beocijies installed
-* Mobile -> Desktop links will be broken for the supplied nginx configuration
 * Add user should give you the certbot command to run after creating a user
   * reminder (see caveats in todos below):
     * edit cname for user, www.user, m.user